angrobertsh/9brag/README.md

 ### Future Directions for the Project

-Future directions for this project include elaborating upon the idea of more karma being better and worth more, more irritating bells and whistles, unnecessary monetization, and the ability to upvote and downvote comments.
+Future directions for this project include elaborating upon the idea of more karma being better and worth more, unnecessary monetization, and the ability to upvote and downvote comments.